Dr Ediz Sohoglu

 Ediz Sohoglu

-Research in my group is focussed on the neural basis of auditory perception and spoken language processing.
-A defining property of sound is its dynamic nature.
-Unlike the static stimuli often used to investigate the visual system, sounds (by definition) change over time.
-This temporal property of sound and the neural processes that support its representation make auditory neuroscience a fascinating area of research.
-As well as this, two sensory signals that mark us out as a human species – speech and music – are perceived primarily through the auditory system.
+RResearch in my group is focussed on revealing the neural basis of auditory perception.
+Auditory neuroscience is a fascinating area of research, not least because the two sensory signals that mark us out as a human species – speech and music – are perceived primarily through the auditory system.

 Much of my research is motivated by the influential idea of predictive coding.
-That is, rather than passively processing auditory input, the brain actively generates predictions (or guesses) in order to make sense of the sounds that we hear.
-While there is broad consensus that prediction (of some kind) supports perception, the precise details of the underlying neural implementation remain unclear (Aitchison and Lengyel, 2017).
-Revealing these details is a central goal of the research in my group.
+That is, rather than passively processing auditory input, the brain actively generates predictions for what it might hear next.
+While there is broad consensus that prediction (of some kind) supports perception, the underlying neural mechanisms remain unknown.

 Key references